michaelhesch/ci-ms-4/README.md

 ### Deployment Requirements

 - The following accounts and software packages are required to deploy a clone of this project.
 All can be obtained free of charge from the respective providers.
+- This deployment assumes the user is working in a Windows environment - please consult the doucmentation specific to your operating system if needed.

 1. Git / GitHub Account
 2. Python 3